casper-astro/tutorials_devel/docs/tutorials/snap/tut_spec.md

 - You may notice Xilinx delay blocks dotted all over the design.
 It's common practice to add these into the design as it makes it easier to fit the design into the logic of the FPGA.
 It consumes more resources, but eases signal timing-induced placement restrictions.

 - The real and imaginary (sine and cosine value) components of the FFT are plugged into power blocks, to convert from complex values to real power values by squaring.
-They are also scaled by a gain factor before being quantised...

-- These power values are then requantized by the quant0 block, from 36.34 bits to 6.5 bits, in preparation for accumulation.
-This is done to limit bit growth.

-- The requantized signals then enter the vector accumulators, vacc0 and vacc1, which are simple_bram_vacc 32 bit vector accumulators.
+- These power values enter the vector accumulators, vacc0 and vacc1, which are simple_bram_vacc 64 bit vector accumulators.
 Accumulation length is controlled by the acc_cntrl block.

 - The accumulated signal is then fed into software registers, odd and even.